Z6dev/Operation-Squaria/README.md

 # Folder structure

-- `src` - source code for your kaplay project
+- `src` - source code for the kaplay project/game
-- `dist` - distribution folder, contains your index.html, built js bundle and static assets
+- `build` - for distribution, or host game in any provider I guess

 ## Development